 Crucial aspects of a strong entrepreneurial drive story:

-- Lessons learned about perseverance, adaptability, or resourcefulness
+• Lessons learned about perseverance, adaptability, and resourcefulness

 Real-life entrepreneurial drive example and analysis